 When developers put up a larger-than-life advertisement for their new L.A. housing development in 1923, they had no idea it would become one of the most iconic landmarks of all time.
-Originally intended to last for just 18 months, the Hollywood sign is fast approaching its 100th birthday.
+Originally intended to last for just 18 months, the Hollywood sign celebrates its 100th birthday in 2023.
 Like any Tinseltown mainstay, the sign has seen its fair share of triumphs, scandals, and facelifts.
 Here are 10 things you need to know about the oldest star in town.

 The first sign was built on (then unnamed) Mount Lee in 1923 by Los Angeles Times publisher Harry Chandler to advertise his new, upscale housing development called “Hollywoodland.”
-As if 43-foot letters didn’t attract enough attention, Chandler also had them lit with 4000 20-watt bulbs, spaced eight inches apart.
+As if 43-foot letters didn’t attract enough attention, according to the sign’s website, Chandler also had them lit with “4000 20-watt bulbs, spaced 8 inches apart.”

-Actor and Keystone Kops director Mack Sennett intended to build an elaborate estate that would have included a mini golf course, a sand beach, a swimming pool, and an outdoor theater.
+One of the additional developers on Chandler’s project was actor and Keystone Kops director Mack Sennett, who snatched up a plum parcel of land on the mountain for himself.
+He intended to build an elaborate estate that would have included a mini golf course, a sand beach, a swimming pool, and an outdoor theater.
 Developers only got as far as constructing the road and grading the top before Sennett’s finances took a dive, forcing him to back out.

 Don Lee was a Cadillac dealer-turned-radio broadcaster who set his sights on television in the early 1930s.
-In 1938, the Don Lee Network (run by Don’s son, Thomas) purchased 20 acres of land from Mack Sennett, a parcel just behind the Hollywood sign.
+The Don Lee Network, which was headed up by Don’s son, Thomas, bought 20 acres of land just behind the Hollywood sign in 1938.
 There, Thomas Lee built a studio that included the highest television tower in the world.
 It didn’t last long—the Don Lee Network moved the tower in the 1940s, deciding that nearby Mt.
 Wilson was a better location for broadcasting—but Lee’s contributions to the industry have been preserved in the mountain’s name.

-Apparently distraught that her part in David O. Selznick’s Thirteen Women had been cut, Peg Entwistle climbed to the top of the “H” on September 16, 1932, and threw herself off.
+Apparently distraught that her part in David O. Selznick’s Thirteen Women had been cut, Peg Entwistle went to the Hollywood sign on September 16, 1932, and died by suicide.
 Her body was discovered the next day, along with a note that said, “I am afraid, I am a coward.
 I am sorry for everything.
 If I had done this a long time ago, it would have saved a lot of pain.
 P.E.”